GSSparks/lintinel/README.md

 ## What It Does

+***NOTE*** This project is in the beginning phases of development.

-- Lints code and infrastructure files (Docker, YAML, Terraform, etc.)
+- ✔️ Lints code and infrastructure files (Docker, YAML, Terraform, etc.)
-- Suggests improvements via AI (OpenAI, Ollama, Claude, etc.)
+- ✖️ Suggests improvements via AI (OpenAI, Ollama, Claude, etc.)
-- Integrates with GitHub PRs or runs as a CLI
+- ✖️ Integrates with GitHub PRs or runs as a CLI
-- Uses a flexible plugin-based rule engine
+- ✔️ Uses a flexible plugin-based rule engine
-- Extensible by contributors with Python-based rules
+- ✔️ Extensible by contributors with Python-based rules

----

-## Project Structure

 ---